joelindra/hades/README.md

 ## IMPORTANT
 1. Dont forget put your token telegram and apikey on the file
 2. Dont forget to install all requirements before use the tools `-i`

+# ALL Notifications will sended on telegram if you set telegram apikey and token